Abhinavfreecodecamp/Amazon_Product_similarity/README.md

 # Amazon_Product_similarity
-This is Product Recommendation Implementation for Amazon Products
+This is Product Recommendation Implementation system for Amazon Products.